JengaMasterG/twrp-surface-duo-oss/surfaceduo/kernel.md

-# Building Surface Duo Kernel
+# Building Surface Duo Kernel (Compatibility for TWRP)

+This project aims to make the kernel line of products compatible with TWRP.

 ## Install Ubuntu 18.04
 (These steps were built off of the default Azure Virtual Machine running Ubuntu 18.04 LTS Server; however many of us use Ubuntu Desktop